Mental and Emotional Health With Sickle Cell: Finding Support

 My hematologist was able to point me in the right direction and got me the necessary help that I needed.
 There are still times that I feel depressed or I question why I was given this disease, but for every negative thought that I get I replace it with a positive one.

-Being open and honest about my feelings that’s how I keep my mental health in check on a consistent basis.
+Being open and honest about my feelings that’s how I keep my mental health in check consistently.